What’s in the budget?

 What does it mean for Canadians?

-A wait time strategy that guarantees public sector improvements and not outsourcing to for-profit clinics.
+A wait time strategy that guarantees public sector improvements and not private insurance or outsourcing to for-profit clinics.
 The strategy should:

 - expand team work and case management;

-A national pharmacare program.
-A public single-payer pharmacare system would deliver safe and effective drugs while keeping rising costs in check.
+A national pharmacare program that provides equal access to safe and effective drugs while keeping rising costs in check.
 The program should include first-dollar coverage for essential drugs on a national formulary, bulk purchasing, more rigorous safety standards, evidence-based prescribing, and stricter controls on drug company marketing.

 A national infrastructure fund to build and redevelop hospitals and long term care facilities.
 All health care infrastructure funding must be tied to public non-profit ownership, control, management, and operation of the facilities, equipment and services.